marcelala/package-tracker/README.md

 <br/>

 - As a project generated with `create-react-app`, it includes React and ReactDOM as dependencies.
 It also includes a set of scripts used by Create React App as a development dependency.
 - The project setup also uses [Webpack](https://webpack.js.org/) for handling all assets, as Webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
 - [React Router Dom](https://www.npmjs.com/package/react-router-dom) for routing Navigation.
 - [SASS](https://github.com/sass/sass) Sassy CSS for styling
 - [Firebase](https://firebase.google.com/) for hosting the application.
+- [Mapbox](https://firebase.google.com/) for hosting the application.

 <br/>